Military Social Work: My Journey to the Field and 20-Year Career

 Joining the Service

-I enlisted in the United States Air Force in 1985, and I wasn’t necessarily tracking toward behavioral health at the time; psychology and sociology were always interests of mine, though.
+I enlisted in the United States Air Force in 1985 and wasn’t necessarily tracking toward behavioral health at the time; psychology and sociology were always interests of mine, though.
 In the military, you don’t always get the job you want, but you can ask for it, at least.
-I was going through the big catalog of all potential positions when I came across a description of a mental health technician.
+So I was going through the extensive catalog of all potential positions when I came across a description of a mental health technician.

-The job was an assistant to social workers, psychologists, and psychiatrists, and, in that setting, was a paraprofessional role.
+The job was an assistant to social workers, psychologists, and psychiatrists and, in that setting, was a paraprofessional.
 I said, “That sounds fun.”
-So, after basic training in San Antonio, I went back to Fort Sam Houston, Texas.
+So, after basic training in San Antonio, I returned to Fort Sam Houston, Texas.
 I completed four months of behavioral health technician training, and then I was off to work at the hospital at the Air Force Academy in Colorado.

 First Military Job

-For my first seven years, I worked as a technician, and I got to serve alongside military social work officers, psychologists, psychiatrists, other technicians, and drug and alcohol specialists, which meant I got a sampling of what was involved in those professions.
+For my first seven years, I worked as a technician, serving alongside military social work officers, psychologists, psychiatrists, other technicians, and drug and alcohol specialists.
+This meant I got a sampling of what was involved in those professions.
 Along the way, I decided to pursue a Bachelor of Social Work degree, and the Air Force sent me to school at the University of Southern Colorado (now named Colorado State, Pueblo).

 Undergraduate and Graduate Social Work Studies

 The more I learned about social work, the more I saw it as a good fit for myself.
-I loved the emphasis on not just helping individuals adapt to their environments, but also improving environments to make them more conducive to promoting mental health, by developing supportive policies, practices, and systems.
+I loved the emphasis on not just helping individuals adapt to their environments but also improving climates to make them more conducive to promoting mental health by developing supportive policies, practices, and systems.

 My level of interest kept growing as I learned more about it.
-After completing my BSW program and graduating in 1990, I went on to earn my Master of Social Work (MSW) degree from the University of Denver, which I received in 1992.
-And while I was on active duty, I then applied for commission as a social work officer and was accepted; that was my path from enlisting to landing my first social work job.
+So, after completing my BSW program and graduating in 1990, I earned my Master of Social Work (MSW) degree from the University of Denver, which I received in 1992.
+And while I was on active duty, I then applied for a commission as a social work officer and was accepted; that was my path from enlisting to landing my first social work job.